domvwt/esparto/docs/03-api-reference/layout.md

 # esparto._layout

 !!! info
-    Layout classes should be accessed from the module top level.
+    Layout classes can be accessed from the module top level:

     ``` python
     import esparto as es